Coordinateurs du projet

-Sensor and actuator add-ons for a dynamic adaptation of the blade aerodynamics.
+Active systems for dynamic adaptation of blade aerodynamics.

 Expected technical and economic impact